infinitecoin-project/litecoin/README.md

  - 524288 coins per block
  - 120 blocks to retarget difficulty

-For more information, as well as an immediately useable, binary version of the Litecoin client sofware, see http://www.infinitecoin.com.

 License
 Infinitecoin is released under the terms of the MIT license.
 See COPYING for more information or see http://opensource.org/licenses/MIT.